 We now have two different definitions of an optimal policy.
 Both definitions are standard in RL research.
 The definition presented in (17) is common in papers that focus on policy optimization, like BBO algorithms and algorithms that compute the gradient of $J(\theta)$ (we will talk more about these policy gradient algorithms later).
-The definition presented in (164) is common in theoretical reinforcement learning papers and in papers that emphasize the use of value functions.
+The definition presented in (115) is common in theoretical reinforcement learning papers and in papers that emphasize the use of value functions.

-Question 15.
-Which definition of an optimal policy is stricter, the definition in (17) or the definition in (164)?
+Question 17.
+Which definition of an optimal policy is stricter, the definition in (17) or the definition in (115)?

-Answer 15.
-The definition in (164) is stricter.
-That is, every optimal policy according to (15), but every optimal policy according to (164), is an optimal policy according to (164), but every optimal according to (164).
+Answer 17.
+The definition in (115) is stricter.
+That is, every optimal policy according to (115) is an optimal policy according to (115), but every optimal policy according to (115), is not necessarily optimal according to (115).
 The difference between these two definitions stems from their requirements for states, s, that are not reachable (from any state in the support of the initial state distribution).
-The definition in (17) does not place any requirements on the initial state distribution in (164) requirements on the behavior of an optimal policy for these unreachable states, while the definition in (164) requires an optimal policy to act to maximize the expected return if were to ever be placed in these unreachable maximizes the superior in (164) requires an optimal policy by act to states, while the definition in (164) requires an optimal policy being to act to maximize the expected return if were to ever be placed in these unreachable.
+The definition in (17) does not place any requirements on the behavior of an optimal policy for these unreachable states, while the definition in (115) requires an optimal policy to act to maximize the expected return if were to ever be placed in these unreachable states.